-Where we use the phrase 'we' that refers to the school.
+Where we use the phrase 'we' that refers to the school and the individual academies.

 What is the General Data Protection Regulation (UK GDPR)?

 This is a European Directive that was brought into UK law with an updated Data Protection Act 2018 (DPA) in May 2018.
 It was brought into line with changes to the UK leaving the EU on 31 December 2020.